-Both my husband and oldest daughter are allergic to cats in the traditional sense – if we visit a friend that has cats inside the home, within a few minutes of the visit, their eyes begin to water and the sneezing begins.
-However, we have had our Sphynx cats for 4 years now and both are able to handle the cats with no issue.
+My husband and two daughters are allergic to cats in the traditional sense – if we visit a friend that has cats inside the home, within a few minutes of the visit, their eyes begin to water and the sneezing begins.
+However, we have had our Sphynx cats for 6 years now and all are able to handle the cats with no issue.
+At one time we have had as many as 20 cats and kittens in the house!
 Friends have come to our home and have held our cats who have never been able to be near cats before.
 We have found this to be true time and time again.
 If you are allergic to cats but would like to meet our Sphynx to see if the breed is right for you, plan to stay for a few hours and really spend time with the cats.

 Once you have adopted your Sphynx cat, there are steps you can take to minimize allergens.
 They are:

 Frequent bathing.
 Sphynx cats should be bathed once a week to keep their skin clean and remove oils that can build up.
 This also includes cleaning their toenails and ears.